-- Application form & monies secures place on a course. - Once minimum numbers have booked a course is processed and (pink) receipts and student material lists issued by post. - Receipts should be considered as confirmation of a place on a course. - Cancellation at this stage will result in a financial penalty as outlined in Terms & Conditions.
+- Application form & payment secures place on a course. - Once minimum numbers have booked a course is processed and receipts and student material lists issued to students. - Receipts should be considered as confirmation of a place on a course. - Cancellation at this stage will result in a financial penalty as outlined in Terms & Conditions.